 In our lessons, you will learn more than just how to make the grade.
 We pride ourselves on active, engaging lessons designed to equip you with the learning skills you need for university and beyond.
 Most of all, we will challenge you to reach your full potential.
 It will never be dull!

 In Year 13, you will find out how we learn to use language by exploring the speech and writing of young children.
-Then, we’ll look at how language has changed over time and how technology is changing the way we communicate.
+We will also look at how language has changed over time and how technology is changing the way we communicate.
 Both topics are assessed in two final exams.

 Throughout the course, you will be encouraged to contribute to the student magazine and to enter your work in competitions: Language is about real life, not just an A level course!